“I have set the LORD always before me; because he is at my right hand, I shall not be shaken” (Psalms 16:8).

 May we daily be encouraged to focus our hearts on VIP Prayer – “for such a time as this!”

-With every blessing and encouragement in Messiah,
+With every blessing and encouragement as we await Mashiach,

 * An inspirational Hebrew-English Siddur we recommend is The Koren Siddur, (Ashkenaz), with commentary by Rabbi Jonathan Sacks.